Osthus-Technology/rdfcmap/README.md

 # rdf-cmap
 RDFCMap converts between CMap CXL and RDF TTL.

-Usage to convert from CXL to TTL "c:\path\to\jdk8\bin\java" -Dlog4j.configurationFile=resources/log4j2.xml -jar rdf-cmap.jar -i your-input-cmap-model.cxl
+## Usage to convert from CXL to TTL
+"c:\path\to\jdk8\bin\java" -Dlog4j.configurationFile=resources/log4j2.xml -jar rdf-cmap.jar -i your-input-cmap-model.cxl

-Note: Conversion from CXL to TTL supports vocabulary of AFO2.0
+*Note: Conversion from CXL to TTL supports vocabulary of AFO2.0 as well as version CR/2018/07*

-Usage to convert from TTL to CXL:
+## Usage to convert from TTL to CXL:
 "c:\path\to\jdk8\bin\java" -Dlog4j.configurationFile=resources/log4j2.xml -jar rdf-cmap.jar -i your-input-rdf-model.ttl

-Usage to visualize data description of ADF as CXL:
+## Usage to visualize data description of ADF as CXL:
 "c:\path\to\jdk8\bin\java" -Dlog4j.configurationFile=resources/log4j2.xml -jar rdf-cmap.jar -i your-input-adf-file.adf

-Note: Creation of a useful visualizations of large graphs requires automatic layouting of nodes.
+*Note: Creation of a useful visualizations of large graphs requires automatic layouting of nodes.
 Rdfcmap supports layouting based on graphviz as well as different layout algorithms provided by gephi.
-Please contact OSTHUS for further information (office(at)osthus(dot)com).
+Please contact OSTHUS for further information (office(at)osthus(dot)com).*

 Use --help to see command line options "c:\path\to\jdk8\bin\java" -Dlog4j.configurationFile=resources/log4j2.xml -jar rdf-cmap.jar --help

-How to create a cmap to be used with rdfcmap?
+## How to create a cmap to be used with rdfcmap?

-1) Get CMAP Tools from https://cmap.ihmc.us/
+1. Get CMAP Tools from https://cmap.ihmc.us/
-2) Create a new cmap following guidelines below on formatting, see [documentation of ADM](https://allotrope.gitlab.io/adm-patterns/Legend/index.html) for details about formatting of Allotrope data models
+2. Create a new cmap following guidelines below on formatting, see [documentation of ADM](https://allotrope.gitlab.io/adm-patterns/Legend/index.html) for details about formatting of Allotrope data models
-3) All nodes of a cmap model are transformed to instances in rdf model
+3. All nodes of a cmap model are transformed to instances in rdf model
-4) Labels of cmap nodes are transformed to titles of instances using dct:title
+4. Labels of cmap nodes are transformed to titles of instances using dct:title
-5) Links between nodes in cmap are transformed to object properties in rdf model.
+5. Links between nodes in cmap are transformed to object properties in rdf model.
-6) Labels of links must agree to existing labels (skos:prefLabel) of properties in RDF vocabulary.
+6. Labels of links must agree to existing labels (skos:prefLabel) of properties in RDF vocabulary.
-7) Cardinalities can be added to object properties in cmap: default without specification of cardinality is "min 0".
+7. Cardinalities can be added to object properties in cmap: default without specification of cardinality is "min 0".
 Exact cardinality is specified by adding the number, e.g. "has part =1" means there is exactly 1 link of "has part".
 Minimum cardinality is specified by ">1" (one or more)
-8) Export cmap as CXL file
+8. Export cmap as CXL file

-Changelog:
+# Changelog:

+V2.4.1
+* fixed IRIs of CHEBI instances

 V2.4.0
 * improved processing of labels